pfeilbr/brianpfeil.com/content/post/aws-services/index.md

   * * **InputPath** to select a portion of the state input
   * **Parameters** field to create a collection of key-value pairs that are passed as input
   * **ResultSelector** field to manipulate a state's result before `ResultPath` is applied
+  * **OutputPath** enables you to select a portion of the state output to pass to the next state
 * orchestration with many built-in integrations to aws services
 * [Step Functions AWS SDK Service Integrations](https://aws.amazon.com/blogs/aws/now-aws-step-functions-supports-200-aws-services-to-enable-easier-workflow-automation/)
 * full execution event history for a given execution